2007 NASCAR Busch Series: Carquest Auto Parts 300

 The Carquest Auto Parts 300 was held May 26 at Lowe's Motor Speedway.
 Matt Kenseth won the pole.
 From the drop of the green, pit strategy played into the race.
 Although he was not running on fresh tires, Kurt Busch amazingly made his tires last for most of the race en route to leading the most laps.
 However, Busch's day would end as he would end up hitting the wall on lap 148.
 This accident gave the top 2 positions to Casey Mears and Kasey Kahne.
 Both drivers needed to rebound heavily from a struggling Nextel Cup season, and both wanted to carry any momentum from this race over into the 600.
 However, it was the latter Kasey who held off the competition to win his first NASCAR race since October.
+Former NASCAR champion Ned Jarrett was a guest commentator on the ESPN telecast.